Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 Built for web, data, and AI/ML professionals.
 Supercharged w…

 VSCode also supports type hints.
-By installing the Python extension, you can enable type checking and completions.
+By installing the “Python” extension you can enable type checking and completion based on hints.

-• Installing the “pylance” extension enables real-time checks based on type hints.
+• Install the “pylance” extension to enable real-time type checking based on type hints.

 def greet(name: str) -> str: